EclipsoXIV/smrpg/normal-rta-route.md

 Jump / Defend
 Jump / Thunderbolt

-***If you mistime a Jump, Jump instead of defending with Mario, Honey Syrup with Mallow, then Defend / Thunderbolt
-***If you half-time ONE Jump, you can attack with Mario instead of defend on the last turn
 ***This strategy requires you to keep chain up, or you will have to go more turns and use your 2nd Honey Syrup

 [LEVEL (if 20 dogs) ]
 	Mario [3] : ATK

-Try to leave instead of talking to Chancellor
+•	Try to leave instead of talking to Chancellor
-After cutscenes, there’s an idling Toad right next to the Frog coin chest if you reenter the castle.
+•	After cutscenes, there’s an idling Toad right next to the Frog coin chest if you reenter the castle.
 That Toad will also be there after you acquire Peach.
-After exiting the castle, Warp to World Map
+•	After exiting the castle, Warp to World Map

 ***Kero Sewers***
+•	Skip Huhwhat and the Sewers star Example of the movement to Belome

 BELOME (500 HP):
 Jump / Thunderbolt
 Jump / Thunderbolt

-Sleep Sauce turn 2:
+No Sleep Sauce:				Yes Sleep Sauce:

-[Cleansing Juice] / Thunderbolt
+Jump / Honey Syrup				[Cleansing Juice] / Thunderbolt Jump / Thunderbolt

-If Scarecrow misses:
+Jump /						If Scarecrow misses:

-Honey Syrup -> Cry while you wait for Belome to wake Mario up Jump
+Jump						Honey Syrup -> Cry as you wait for Belome to wake Mario up Jump
 Jump / Thunderbolt
 Jump / Thunderbolt
-If anything Belome does after Thunderbolt then just reset or improvise, Never Lucky™
+•	If anything Belome does after Thunderbolt then just reset or improvise, Never Lucky™

 If Scarecrow hits:

 Jump / Honey Syrup
 Jump
-Jump / Defend (if 19 or less dogs use Thunderbolt instead) Jump
+Jump / Defend

-Otherwise:

-Jump / Honey Syrup
-Jump / Thunderbolt
-Jump /
+Jump
-Jump / Thunderbolt (Only need this if you got less than 20 dogs)

 [LEVEL (if less than 20 dogs)]
 	Mario [3] : ATK